General dentistry at Coastal Dental Care

 - Avoid excessive alcohol use

-- Avoid sugary foods and soft drinks
+- Limit or avoid sugary foods and soft drinks

 Periodontal disease (or gum disease) is an inflammatory disease caused by bacterial infection.
 If left untreated periodontal disease may lead to tooth loss in adults.
 It is the most common infectious disease in the world.